chrisvidal/death-notes/_pages/about.md

 ### Content guide

-- the reason of the existence of this [death-notes blog](/) explained trough my experience with death in the [introduction](/introduction) article.
+- the reason of the existence of this [Death Notes](/) website explained trough my experience with death in the [introduction](/introduction) article.
 - getting started with death in the [getting started](/getting-started) article.